 Often, when confronted about racism, people predictably offer this little gem:

 “I am not a bigot.”

 In other words:

 “Your difference is the problem, not my behaviour.”

 We can’t fix problems we don’t admit.
 This is why denial is bad.
 We give ourselves permission to do nothing, smooth over an uncomfortable issue, blame a few troublemakers, and settle back into our comfortable rut.

 Most people I meet mean well.
 You know, we all love our families.
 But folks also harbour hidden fears.

 Another Example of Fear and Denial

-Many years ago, we socialized with another family.
-For about a year we spent a lot of time together, and babysat each other's kids.
+Many years ago, we socialized with another couple.
+For about a year we spent a lot of time together, and babysitting each other’s kids.

 One day, Joan got a care package from her mom with food and other goodies.
 So, she offered our friends some Chinese snacks.
 They brought back happy memories of her childhood in Hong Kong that she wanted to share with our friends.